Political Science Major and Minor

-- Government Service/Political --There are many career possibilities in government service in what are considered political positions.
-These include elective office, positions on the staffs of elected officials, and staff positions with one of the political parties.
+- Government Service/Political --There are many career possibilities in government service, including elective office, positions on the staffs of elected officials, and staff positions with one of the political parties.

 - Secondary Education -- A number of our graduates obtain a secondary teaching credential and go on to careers teaching government or civics on the junior or high school level.

 - Professional Political Scientist -- An undergraduate major in political science can serve as the groundwork for the pursuit of graduate studies in political science leading to a Ph.D.
 This equips one to teach and do research on the college and university level or full-time research positions with government or private agencies.